-Step:4- Double click the file you have just created (or the file you have found already) and set the “Value data” to 1 and then press “OK”.
-Take a look at below image for better understanding.
+Step:4– Double-click the file you have just created (or the file you have found already) and set the “Value data” to 1 and then press “OK“.
+Take a look at the below image for a better understanding.

 Method:2- Disable Fast user switching in Windows with Group Policy

-This is my preferred method when I’ve to do fast switch user.
-There is no special reason though, its just I find it convenient.
+This is my preferred method when I’ve to do a fast switch user.
+There is no special reason though, it is just I find it convenient.
 Take a look:

 Step:1– Press Win + R and type “gpedit“

 Step:2– Local Group Policy Editor will be opened as below.